 Why are we getting to this point?
 Well, actually, I want to show you something interesting.
 We can get the content of the Master File Table and save it in a particular chosen text file.

 At this stage, we can find out what is inside that particular file.
-In this case, of course, we’ve got a lot of mess, but long story short, we are able to see the content of the previously deleted files.
+In this case, of course, we’ve got a lot of mess, but we are able to see the content of the previously deleted files.

 Now, the question is why?
 Well, the answer to that is actually quite straightforward.
-It’s very easy to explain that.
-The small files, which are up to approximately 700 bytes, fit entirely into the MFT record and sometimes we can basically describe them as resident data.
+The small files, which are up to approximately 700 bytes, fit entirely into the MFT record, and sometimes we can basically describe them as resident data.
 If we, for example, delete such a small file and, then, even though we wipe the unused space, that particular file, because it’s small, stays in the MFT.
-This is a pretty nice setup if you are thinking about the recovery of the small file, especially if you are doing the forensics so that you are able to always get these little files back.
+This is a pretty nice setup if you are thinking about the recovery of the small file, especially if you are doing the forensics so that you are always able to get these little files back.

 Don’t forget to download PowerForensics Module.
-It’s free and it allows you to make the first step into the forensics of the disks and with PowerShell, which makes it pretty awesome because, at the same time, we learn a little bit of a PowerShell.
+It’s free and it allows you to make the first step into forensics and PowerShell.
+Are you in high need of another tool?